ME-ICA/tedana/CONTRIBUTING.md

 ## Making a change

-We appreciate all contributions to ME-ICA, but those accepted fastest will follow a workflow similar to the following:
+We appreciate all contributions to tedana, but those accepted fastest will follow a workflow similar to the following:

 **1. Comment on an existing issue or open a new issue referencing your addition.**

-This allows other members of the ME-ICA development team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.
+This allows other members of the tedana development team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.

 [This blog][link_pushpullblog] is a nice explanation of why putting this work in up front is so useful to everyone involved.

-**2. [Fork][link_fork] the [ME-ICA repository][link_meica] to your profile.**
+**2. [Fork][link_fork] the [tedana repository][link_tedana] to your profile.**

-This is now your own unique copy of ME-ICA.
+This is now your own unique copy of tedana.
 Changes here won't effect anyone else's work, so it's a safe space to explore edits to the code!

 Make sure to [keep your fork up to date][link_updateupstreamwiki] with the master repository.